petrov8/Django_Academy/README.md

     - Seach Bar - users can search for courses by name.
     - Student have to pay before signing-up for a course (to be extended with PayPal or Wise Sandbox API).
     - Extended Django User model -> Basic User + User Profile + Lecturer's Profile (if applicable).
-        - User Profile & Lectuter's profile automatically set-up via "Signals".
+        - User Profile & Lectuter's profile automatically set-up via interceptors (signals).
     - 'Complete Profile' reminders.
     - Django Admin:
         - Automated group permissionls set-up.
         - Admins can see total number of courses, students and average course price per lecturer.
-        - Admins can see total number of courses a student has signed-up for an average amount spent.
+        - Admins can see total number of courses a student has signed-up for and average amount spent.
-        - Other small improvements.
+        - Other small enhancements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>